-Fort Valley State University Campus Police officers are commissioned under Peace Officers Standard Training (POST) in Georgia and have the same authority as municipal police officers in the State of Georgia, being authorized to carry firearms and empowered to make arrests.
+Fort Valley State University Police Department officers are commissioned under Peace Officers Standard Training (POST) in Georgia and have the same authority as municipal police officers in the State of Georgia, being authorized to carry firearms and empowered to make arrests.
 Each certified police officer has attended a law enforcement officer's training course of a minimum of 408 hours to become certified with powers of arrest to handle the reporting, investigation and assist with the prosecution of any crime.
-All criminal incidents are investigated by the University Campus Police on Fort Valley State University campus.
-All crimes that occur on campus or university property shall be reported to University Campus Police.
+All criminal incidents are investigated by the University Police Department on Fort Valley State University campus.
+All crimes that occur on campus or university property shall be reported to FVSU Police Department.

-Fort Valley State University Police Officers are authorized under Georgia Official Code 20-3-72 to make arrests on and within 500 yards of any property owned, controlled by the Board of Regents within the State of Georgia.
-Fort Valley State University Campus Police and Safety Mission Statement: "To ensure that the quality of campus life is enhanced by working collectively, cooperatively and effectively with the members of the university and within the framework of the U.S. Constitution.
+Fort Valley State University Police Department Officers are authorized under Georgia Official Code 20-3-72 to make arrests on and within 500 yards of any property owned, controlled by the Board of Regents within the State of Georgia.
+Fort Valley State University Police Department Mission Statement: "To ensure that the quality of campus life is enhanced by working collectively, cooperatively and effectively with the members of the university and within the framework of the U.S. Constitution.
 Also, our mission is to enforce the laws, preserve the peace, reduce fear and intimidation.
 We also strive to provide a safe environment for all affiliates of the university.
-The Department of Campus Police and Safety will abide by the rules designed and approved by the Board of Regents, who accredit state schools and universities.
+The University Police Department will abide by the rules designed and approved by the Board of Regents, who accredit state schools and universities.
 We will also adhere to the fundamental principle of a tradition of excellent police service and will remain in a manner that preserves and advance the democratic values of protecting the rights of all members of the university as guaranteed by the U.S. Constitution."